Download One Page Program Summary

-Beginning Level 1 is equivalent to one year of study and provides 8 university course credits.
+Beginning Level 1 is equivalent to one semester of study and provides 8 university course credits.

-Intermediate Level 2 is equivalent to one year of study and provides 6 university course credits.
+Intermediate Level 2 is equivalent to one semester of study and provides 6 university course credits.

-Advanced Level 3 is equivalent to one year of study and provides 6 university course credits.
+Advanced Level 3 is equivalent to one semester of study and provides 6 university course credits.

 Grants to Study Maya

-Two major options: FLAS Grants and Castillo Cocom Scholarship
+Two major options: FLAS Grants and Mis Ceme Scholarship

 FLAS Grants / Foreign Language and Area Studies Grants